Ketamine Addiction and Effects

-The Drug Enforcement Administration (DEA) reports that a “special K trip” may be more desirable than some of the other hallucinogens, like PCP and LSD, since the effects may be shorter, generally between 30 minutes to an hour, as opposed to several hours.
-Ketamine may be most commonly abused by teenagers and young adults.
-The 2015 Monitoring the Future Survey published by the National Institute on Drug Abuse (NIDA) reported that 1.4 percent of high school seniors had tried ketamine at least once in the past year.
+Ketamine is used illicitly as a “club drug,” primarily by teenagers and young adults.5 The 2019 Monitoring the Future Survey published by the National Institute on Drug Abuse (NIDA) reported that 0.7% percent of high school seniors had tried ketamine at least once in the past year.6

 Short-Term Effects of Ketamine

 Ketamine is a hallucinogenic drug that has dissociative and anesthetic effects at varying degrees.
 The effects last approximately 30 to 60 minutes.5

 At low doses, ketamine produces distortions of reality, sedation, and a feeling of being disconnected from oneself.1 Larger doses intensify this, and the severe dissociative state is often referred to as a “K-hole.”1

 Ketamine’s use as a date rape drug is attributed to its amnesiac effects, wherein the user may not remember the events that transpired while under its influence.9